Financial-Times/elasticsearch-mvp/README.md

 The taken approach to access ES:
 - Use the v4.Signer provided by the amazon-go-sdk
-- Create an HTTP client wrapping all the request with Amazon signer (github.com/sha1sum/aws_signing_client)
+- Create an HTTP client [wrapping](github.com/sha1sum/aws_signing_client) all the request with Amazon signer
 - Use https://github.com/olivere/elastic library to any ES request, after passing on the above created client

 ## How to run